Skip to main content

 Farm Responsibilities

-A farm is responsible for applying for municipal site plan review and other permits, as necessary.
+A farm is responsible for determining whether its proposed AOFB needs to apply for municipal site plan review or other permits and for following all related requirements.
 Farms may be asked to provide evidence of the following:

-• Is the farm covered by Required Agricultural Practices rule?
+• Is the farm subject to the Required Agricultural Practices Rule?

-• Is the business operated by farm owner, one or more persons living on the farm, or a lessee of a portion of the farm?
+• Is the AOFB operated by a farm owner, one or more persons living on the farm, or a lessee of a portion of the farm?

-• Do the business activities include educational, social or recreational events that feature agricultural practices or qualifying products, or does the business sell qualifying products?
+• Do the business activities include educational, social or recreational events that feature agricultural practices or qualifying products, or does the business store, prepare, process, or sell qualifying products and/or other eligible products?

 Municipal Responsibilities

-The municipality determines whether the business qualifies as an AOFB under Act 143.
-Municipalities can review AOFBs under site plan review and for compliance with adopted performance standards.
-Municipalities may adopt more permissive regulations.
+The municipality determines whether the business qualifies as an AOFB under the statutory definition.
+Municipalities may require AOFBs to undergo site plan review and/or to comply with pertinent adopted performance standards.
+Alternatively, municipalities may be more permissive and allow AOFBs to engage in more activities than state law mandates.

 Agency of Agriculture Responsibilities

-VAAFM protects and maintains water quality by requiring farm operators to meet standards outlined in the Required Agricultural Practices rule.
-VAAFM also issues farm determinations and approves alternative setbacks from those required under municipal bylaws, as outlined in the Required Agricultural Practices rule.
-Please note that a farm determination does not override the need to connect with your town to ensure all regulations and processes are followed.
+VAAFM protects and maintains water quality by requiring farms to comply with the standards described in the Required Agricultural Practices Rule.
+VAAFM is also willing to issue ‘farm determinations’ to notify farms whether they are subject to the RAPs, and evaluates requests for alternative setbacks for farm structures as described in the Required Agricultural Practices Rule.
+Please note that a farm determination does not override a farm’s need to connect with its town to ensure compliance with all applicable municipal AOFB regulations or processes.

-Please note that while VAAFM can issue a farm determination in regard to the RAPs, it cannot issue a determination as to whether a proposed activity constitutes AOFB under Title 24 of the Vermont Statutes Annotated (“Municipal and County Government”).
+Please note that while VAAFM can issue a farm determination to assess whether a farm is subject to the RAPs, it cannot issue a determination stating whether business activities constitute an AOFB under state law (24 V.S.A. § 4412(11)).

 Frequently Asked Questions (Products)